 When you’re buying your child’s first piano or keyboard, don’t forget about the bench!

 Many people think they can simply use a dining room chair.
-While that might be sort of ok for an adult, it’s far from an ideal for a child.
+While that might be sort of OK for an adult, it’s far from an ideal for a child.
+You must have an adjustable bench that is designed for playing piano.
+This one from Thomann is perfectly adequate and very affordable.

 If you’re buying a piano or keyboard from a store ask them if they will throw in an adjustable bench.
 If you need to source one yourself, I recommend these ones from Thomann as a simple and budget-friendly option.